 Miners of asbestos, talc, and vermiculite are at significant risk for heavy asbestos exposure and asbestos disease.
 Large amounts of asbestos dust, poor ventilation and lack of proper breathing protection were contributing factors to the high incidence of mesothelioma in the Iron Range miners.

 The textile industry used asbestos in heat-resistant products like heat–resistant pads, asbestos gloves, and woven into cloth coverings and protective blankets.

 There was extensive use of asbestos in brake pads and shoes, as well as asbestos clutch discs and linings.
 For auto mechanics and shade-tree mechanics (do-it-yourselfers), the danger from asbestos resides in asbestos fibers becoming airborne during brake, clutch, and gasket installation, removal, blowout, cleanup, and inspection.

 The high heat output of steam and diesel locomotives made them a perfect candidate for the heat-resistant properties of asbestos heat insulation.
 Boilers, steam pipes, hot water lines, and refrigeration units were common applications of asbestos heat wrap and insulation.
 Regular maintenance involved the removal and replacement of asbestos insulation; exposing workers to airborne asbestos fibers.

 Appliance shops, where older asbestos-containing consumer products are dismantled and repaired.

 Discuss Your Legal Options with a Workplace Asbestos Exposure Attorney

-Our California asbestos attorneys have helped asbestos and mesothelioma victims for over 35 years.
+Our California asbestos lawyers have helped asbestos and mesothelioma victims for over 40 years.
 If asbestos exposure has affected you and you are suffering from an asbestos-related disease, like mesothelioma, contact our team.
 A dedicated workplace asbestos exposure attorney could walk you through your options.